 That type of thought and “completeness” is what seems to be lacking on SP38 and most every one of the specials since Ferrari took design in-house a decade ago.
 Just imagine if SP38 used recent Formula 1 or endurance racing design cues, like 3269 GT did—and with the same effectiveness.
 Or if they tapped into their history, and brought the spirit of a landmark model forward as beautifully as a 330 P4 and P4/5 of a decade ago?

-Sergio Pininfarina told me that the production 250 SWB (seen on right) was the first of three quantum leaps in terms of his company’s work on Ferrari chassis.
+Sergio Pininfarina told me that the production 250 SWB (seen on left) was the first of three quantum leaps in terms of his company’s work on Ferrari chassis.
 It’s easy to understand why when one views the landmark shape, but Bertone’s one-off is equally well resolved.

 In general, it seems Maranello’s current specials haven’t had that same cohesive “wholeness,” where the proportions, lines, surface treatments, details and more effortlessly flow in relation to everything else on the overall form.
 Which ironically, are characteristics found in the production 488, 458, LaFerrari, and more.